Last Updated on August 24, 2023

 Passau is a postcard-perfect, little Bavarian city with a beautiful old town Italianate in style.
 Its Rathaus, or City Hall, is a beautiful building, cobbled together from eight patrician houses.

 Much of the city is a warren of colorful, little streets lined with shops, restaurants, and apartments.
 The entire area, with its archways and alleyways, has a medieval feel to it.
-Multicolored buildings line its streets, and its market area is one of the prettiest places in the small city.
+Multicolored buildings line its streets, and its market area is one of the prettiest places to visit in Bavaria.
 You’ll likely love stopping in one of the many cafés along the picturesque Rindermarkt.